Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Kxq543wzKcY.md

 ### Transcript

-> uh are we ever gonna see a new enemy type we've just been talking about that my dude uh there's gonna be a big crab at least at least just that one at least at least
+> are we ever gonna see a new enemy type we've just been talking about that my dude, there's gonna be a big crab at least at least just that one at least at least